-The Denver area is known for its crabapple blooms in April and May, but these ornamental trees can be grown in landscapes throughout much of Colorado.
+The Front Range of Colorado area is known for its crabapple blooms in April and May, but these medium-sized ornamental trees can be grown in landscapes throughout much of Colorado.
 Some varieties can even be grown at 8,000 feet elevation.

 Crabapples are defined as apples with fruit smaller than two inches in diameter.
-Its apples may be used for jams, jellies and sauces.
+The fruit can be used for jams, jellies and sauces.
 Crabapples are primarily grown for their spring flowers, which are white, pink, rose or red.
 Their foliage may vary from green to bronze to purple.
-Some develop apples that last into the winter while other varieties are sterile and rarely develop fruit.
+Some develop fruits that last into the winter while other varieties are sterile and rarely develop fruit.

 In the fall, crabapple tree foliage may be red, orange or yellow.
 Some have reddish bark when they are young and others develop bark that becomes gray, patchy and mottled with age.
-The growth patterns of this tree vary as well.
-They may grow tall and upright, or short and wide.
+The growth patterns of this tree vary as well: although most grow about 20 feet tall and quite wide, some are more compact.

-Over the past 18 years, Colorado State University's department of horticulture and landscape architecture has evaluated most crabapple varieties for ornamental characteristics and disease resistance.
-Several have performed well and show excellent overall disease resistance include Adams, Louisa, Centurion, Profusion, David, Ralph Shay, Doubloons, Red Splendor, Indian Summer, Robinson, Jackii and Velvet Pillar.
+Over the past 25 years, Colorado State University's Department of Horticulture and Landscape Architecture has evaluated most crabapple varieties for ornamental characteristics and disease resistance.
+Several have performed well and show excellent overall disease resistance include Adams, Louisa, Centurion, Profusion, David, Ralph Shay, Doubloons, Red Splendor, Robinson, Jackii and Velvet Pillar.

 Do you have a question?
 Try Ask an Expert!